You don’t have to outrun the bear. You only have to outrun the other campers.

 The stack at a glance

-Everything in this guide, in one 2ร—2.
-If you remember only the four quadrants and come back for the details later, you have the mental model.
+Everything in this guide, in four categories.
+If you remember only these four and come back for the details later, you have the mental model.

 Tier 1: The 30-minute baseline